Meet our team

 Currently, I am an Assistant Professor in the Department of Educational Psychology at the University of Nebraska–Lincoln.
 Previously, I received my B.S. in Psychology and my M.S. in Neuroscience, both from the Federal University of Minas Gerais.
 I completed my Ph.D. in Educational Psychology at the University of Wisconsin–Madison, and my postdoctoral training in the Department of Psychology and Human Development at Vanderbilt University.

-My research integrates behavioral experiments and neuroimaging techniques, targeting both typical and special populations, including children with learning disorders, genetic syndromes, and adults who had limited educational opportunities during childhood.
+My research integrates behavioral experiments and neuroimaging techniques, and focuses on both typical and special populations, including children with learning disorders, genetic syndromes, and adults who had limited educational opportunities during childhood.

-Beyond my interest in educational neuroscience, in my free time, I enjoy arts and crafts, cooking, and exploring outdoor spaces, including visiting state and national parks.
+Beyond my interest in educational neuroscience, in my free time, I enjoy arts and crafts, cooking, and exploring outdoor spaces.
+I love visiting state and national parks!